sunpy/sunpy-SEP/SEP-0002-revised.md

 The Steering Committee shall be responsible for the running of the project under advisement of the Advisory Board.
 This includes:

-* holding regular meetings with the developer community (at least monthly)
+* holding regular meetings with the community (at least monthly)
 * making regular reports to the Advisory Board (at least quarterly)
 * having ownership privileges to the SunPy GitHub organization and other community assets
 * creating, maintaining and enforcing the SunPy code of conduct (see below)
 * accepting or rejecting SEPs based on community consensus (excluding this SEP, see below)
 * delegating responsibility and authority to other community roles
 * planning and managing finances and financial processes of the project.
+* Ensuring SunPy adheres to its legal obligations, such as to its fiscal sponsor.

 #### Composition